railsuser2014/openobject-doc-book-en/3/3_7/accounting_entries.rst

    :scale: 50
    :align: center

-   *Data entry form for a bank statement*
+   *Data Entry Form for a Bank Statement*

 The statement reference :guilabel:`Name` and the :guilabel:`Date` are automatically suggested by OpenERP.
 The :guilabel:`Name` will be filled with the statement number at confirmation of the bank statement.
 You can configure your own reference by managing sequences in the
 :menuselection:`Administration --> Configuration --> Sequences` menu.